Magisk-Modules-Repo/submission/README.md

 You might want to [follow me on Twitter](https://twitter.com/topjohnwu) for real-time announcements about the status of the MagiskBot server, emergency issues, new rules or features etc.

 ## Announcements
+- **2019.5.1**: 140 outdated modules are removed from Magisk-Modules-Repo.
+Removed modules are moved to [Magisk-Modules-Grave](https://github.com/Magisk-Modules-Grave), and scheduled to be wiped out on **2019.6.1**.
 - **2019.3.28**: A new Magisk installer format is now enforced.
 Please carefully read through the [updated documentations](https://topjohnwu.github.io/Magisk/guides.html) to learn how to migrate to the new format.
 All modules that are not updated will be removed on May 1st, 2019.
 - **2018.10.16**: All DNS related modules are restored back to Magisk-Modules-Repo.
-- **2018.10.14**: Existing modules that are considered "inappropriate" by the moderation team are removed from Magisk-Modules-Repo (full list [here](https://pastebin.com/zS5kSPNy)).
-In case of developers that have no backup of their own modules, all removed modules are moved to [Magisk-Modules-Grave](https://github.com/Magisk-Modules-Grave) instead of being deleted.
-[Magisk-Modules-Grave](https://github.com/Magisk-Modules-Grave) is scheduled to be removed on **November 1st, 2018**; you have more than half a month before the module is actually removed from GitHub.

 ## Prerequisite
 1. Read the [Magisk Documentation](https://topjohnwu.github.io/Magisk/).
 Module developers are expected to be familiar with Magisk and GitHub.